-Soft and fluffy Star or Snowflake Pull Apart Christmas Bread with a sweet and sticky brown sugar cinnamon roll centre!
+Soft and fluffy Pull Apart Star Bread with a sweet and sticky brown sugar cinnamon roll centre!

 An amazing dessert for your holiday celebrations!
 A pull apart star bread with a buttery cinnamon sugar filling just melts in your mouth!
 The perfect holiday treat for breakfast, brunch or dessert!